-The objectives align with the challenges by addressing public engagement, improved access to data and analyses, focused research and linking accountability to progress.
+The objectives align with the challenges by addressing public engagement, improved access to data and analyses, focused research, and linking accountability to progress.
 The barriers (e.g., data quality and comfort with the status quo) are stubborn and although the objectives focus on these, we have not yet achieved the impact to which we aspire.

 - 3. How do you develop and track action plans that address your key strategic objectives, and how do you allocate resources to ensure accomplishment of your action plans? - (a) Implementation of the EAA: The EOC has direct responsibilities for implementation of the Education Accountability Act (EAA).
-To ensure that those responsibilities are met, the agency developed a time line that corresponds to the statutory requirements of the legislation and the time line for accomplishment of the EOC objectives.

-The time line permits tracking of the EAA implementation.
-Internally, the staff members use the annual strategic plan to ensure that work is accomplished in accordance with the time lines of the legislation and the requirements of the EOC.

-- (b) Within each of the areas of the agency plan, key measurable results were specified, including actions and staff persons responsible for those actions. - (c) Actions also are traced through the agency plan used in the agency and through EOC agendas, actions and minutes.
+To ensure that those responsibilities are met, the agency develops an annual time line that corresponds to the statutory requirements of the legislation and the time line for accomplishment of the EOC objectives.
+Internally, the staff members use the annual strategic plan to ensure that work is accomplished in accordance with the time lines of the legislation and the requirements of the EOC. - (b) Within each of the areas of the agency plan, key measurable results were specified, including actions and staff persons responsible for those actions. - (c) Actions also are traced through EOC agendas, actions and minutes.